Momina-Hassan/Momina-Hassan/README.md

   <div>
     <p>
       I'm in my second year of studying Computer Science at McMaster University.
 I'm super passionate aboout coding and have experience in backend, frontend, and hardware.
 I love tackling challenging problems, bringing my creative ideas to life, and expanding my skills.
-When I’m not immersed in school assignments, you’ll often find me working on personal projects 👩🏽‍💻, lost in a painting session 👩🏽‍🎨 🎨, or buried in the pages of a good novel 📚.
+      When I’m not immersed in school assignments, you’ll often find me..
+      - 👩🏽‍💻 working on personal projects
+      - 🎨 lost in a painting session
+      - 📚 buried in the pages of a good novel
     </p>
   </div>
 <!--